mluggy/techmap/README.md

 # Israeli Tech Companies Map

 Welcome!
 This project aims to help Israelis find hi-tech jobs near their homes, minimizing commute and wasted time.
-The map is hosted at <a href="https://maphub.net/mluggy/techmap" target="_blank">(https://maphub.net/mluggy/techmap).</a>
+The map is hosted at <a href="https://maphub.net/mluggy/techmap" target="_blank">(https://maphub.net/mluggy/techmap)</a> and updates itself daily using this repo data.

 ![Techmap](techmap.gif)